johnhckuo/Rate-Limiter/README.md

 # running the application locally
 make run

-# starting sending request to test the behavior of rate limiter
+# start sending request to test the behavior of rate limiter
 make test-api

 # build image